Skip to article frontmatterSkip to article content

 Fi=iU\mathbf{F}_i = -\nabla_i U

-For solid materials, the stress tensor can be derived from the potential energy function by taking the negative gradient of the potential energy with respect to the atomic positions.
+For solid materials, the stress tensor is obtained from the derivative of the potential energy with respect to strain (or, equivalently, from the virial expression), not from derivatives with respect to atomic positions.

 Computational Cost